 Editor note: This was supposed to get published yesterday; our apologies.

-8 Responses to “It’s National Grammar Day”
+6 thoughts on “It’s National Grammar Day”

 Even if “March 4th” sounds like a sentence, there is no such thing.
 It is simply March 4, the title of the book notwithstanding.
 The only “th” you’ll find on a standard calendar is in the word month.
 You might refer to the 4th of March, but the date is simply March 4.